Do Jews Deny Jesus?

 “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the Law till all is fulfilled.
 Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven; but whoever does and teaches them, he shall be called great in the kingdom of heaven.
 For I say to you, that unless your righteousness exceeds the righteousness of the scribes and Pharisees, you will by no means enter the kingdom of heaven.”

-This passage is so clear, because it is precisely the least of the commandments of the Law that Christianity teaches men to break.
-Not only that, but it teaches that the Law of G-D given through Moses is abrogated by faith in Jesus.
-This is not only a rejection of the Word of G-D, namely the Law, but it is a denial of Yeshua’s own words, and therefore, plainly a denial of Yeshua.
-Have not the Jews, who uphold scrupulously and zealously even the least commandments of the Law, been more obedient to Yeshua’s instruction, without knowing it, than Christians who nullify G-D’s Law?
+This passage is so clear, because it is precisely the least of the commandments of the Law (Torah) that Christianity teaches men to break.
+Not only that, but it teaches that the Law of G-d given through Moses is abrogated by faith in Jesus.
+This is not only a rejection of the Word of G-d, namely the Law, but it is a denial of Yeshua’s own words, and therefore, plainly a denial of Yeshua.
+Have not the Jews, who uphold scrupulously and zealously even the least commandments of the Law, been more obedient to Yeshua’s instruction, without knowing it, than Christians who nullify G-d’s Law?
 So who then is truly denying Yeshua?

-Here, Yeshua includes himself as a worshipper of G-D (“we know what we worship”) and says that salvation is not ‘of the Christians,’ but, “of the Jews.”
-Instead of expounding on the novel doctrine of the Trinity (which he never did) and his own equality with G-D (which he manifestly denies), Yeshua says that “true worshippers will worship the FATHER,” not the Son, and not the ‘Third Person of the Trinity’.
+Here, Yeshua includes himself as a worshiper of G-d (“we know what we worship”) and says that salvation is not ‘of the Christians,’ but, “of the Jews.”
+Instead of expounding on the newly discovered doctrine of the Trinity (which he never did) and his own equality with G-d (which he manifestly denies), Yeshua says that “true worshipers will worship the Father,” not the Son, nor the ‘Third Person of the Trinity’.

 In regards to the observance of the Law,